explaingit

 USE CASE 4

-Deploy a server application as one executable file instead of managing hundreds of dependency folders.
+Deploy a Node.js server as one file instead of a folder containing hundreds of dependency modules.

 JavaScriptNode.js